domsteil/covid19/README.md

                    override val linearId: UniqueIdentifier = UniqueIdentifier())
 ```

-Better data from the distributed network can exported and to use the tabular Case data for Deep Learning and Analytics.
+Tabular data from the distributed network can be exported for Deep Learning and Analytics.
 Find out faster where cases are emerging.
 Where to quarantine.
 Case References can also be used.

+The Deep Learning Notebooks can be found in the /notebooks dir.